Vitamin E is a Skin Superfood: Benefits, uses and products for healthier-looking, feel-good skin

 Vitamin E supplements may be helpful for those with certain skin disorders, such as dermatitis and eczema.
 Naturally found in Avocado, Olive, Sweet Almond, and Sunflower Oils – so all of those ingredients as well as tocopherol or tocopheryl acetate. [source

-Topical Vitamin E products from Beautycounter (that I recommend)
+Topical Vitamin E products (that I recommend)

 As per Dr. Barrie’s recommendation, these products use whole sources of Vitamin E. Science shows that Tocopherol or Tocopheryl Acetate as independent ingredients do not maintain the same health-protective benefits as ingredients which naturally contain Vitamin E.